ErlingSigurdson/Drv7SegQ595/README.md

 it to GND or VCC, according to the polarity of its common pin.
 You will still have to pass a single position bit argument during `begin_*()` method call to comply with the library logic, but its particular value becomes irrelevant (you can pick randomly from `Drv7SegPosBit0` to `Drv7SegPosBit7`).

 * **Not using the leftmost digit**.
 If you, for instance, have a 4-digit display and for some reason you want to use only character positions 2 and 3, it's completely OK, you can do that.
 Pass two position bits during `begin_*()` method
 call: one for the 2nd digit (it'll be treated as `Drv7SegPos1`) and another for the 3rd digit (it'll be treated as `Drv7SegPos2`).

-## Glyphs and byte mapping

-Typically, outputting a glyph (a character representation) on a 7-segment display involves composing a byte whose combination of bit states (set or cleared) corresponds to a pattern in which the segments must be turned ON and OFF to form a recognizable symbol.
-Finding the proper correspondence between the bit states and the segment pattern is called **mapping**.

-**Mapped bytes** (sometimes called **bit masks**) can be precomputed and hard-coded into a program run by an MC or a similar device that drives a display.
-Although it may be perfectly acceptable, it may become troublesome if the program needs to be adapted to a circuit with a different wiring order between the device's outputs and the display's control pins.
-To simplify and automate the task, you may want to try [SegMap595](https://github.com/ErlingSigurdson/SegMap595) library that provides a simple API for byte mapping and retrieving the necessary bytes.

 ## Dependencies